erbkaiser/FrozenCookies/README.md

     Autoclick at top speed.
 -   **Autoclick GC** All golden cookes, including wrath cookies, will be collected as soon as they appear if enabled.
--   **Autoclick Wrath Cookies** If DISABLED along with the above, this will allow wrath cookies to time out.
-Not recommended, as some wrath cookies actually have positive effects.
 -   **Autoclick Reindeer** This will click Reindeer the moment they appear.
 -   **Auto Fortune** The moment a fortune appears in the newsticker, it will be collected.
     It may be a good idea to disable this during active play, as you will only collect